Important Puppy Development Stages – Week By Week

 2 Week Old Puppies

 Some big changes have taken place during the last week of puppy development stages.
 2 week old puppies will often have their eyes fully open, or at least partly open.
 Ears open at this point too, so your puppy will begin to hear.
-The Labrador puppies in this picture are two weeks olds.
+My Labrador puppies in this picture are two weeks olds.

 3 Week Old Puppies